Welcome to the Chris Elliott Fund BLOG and our NEW Website, Phase 1!

 I am smiling this morning, feeling very LUCKY, THANKFUL and thinking about the word “RECOGNITION”.
 Let me tell you why.

 Five weeks ago, the Chris Elliott Fund (CEF) received restricted funds/grant to be used exclusively for new website development and ongoing web support.
+With this kind of money, we will be able to invest in the ongoing stability of the new website which we are all sure our users will much appreciate.
+Utilizing services like Hostiserver will enable us to provide a reliable user experience to reduce frustrations on our site for our users.
+We hope that the fixes we make will have a lasting impact but with technology, we know we must be ready to adapt.
+This has been considered in budgeting decisions.
 This funding was provided by Jim and Mona Edwards and Superior Steel.
 I’d like to take this moment to RECOGNIZE and THANK Jim, Mona and Superior Steel for this great gift.
 This gift is the kind of gift that the CEF desperately needs and the kind of gift that keeps giving.
 Why?
 This gift is the kind of gift that continues to live on through all of the brain tumor patients, caregivers, families, friends, donors, etc. who will visit the CEF website looking for help to not only end this disease but to survive this disease through education, awareness, advocacy and research.
 The Chris Elliott Fund is very lucky to be able to now offer more information, hope and strength to all who visit our website.

 Of course, what’s $ and a desire to help brain tumor patients if you don’t have a GREAT web designer and web director!
 Let me RECOGNIZE and introduce you to ours – Nicholas Swanson.
 We are very LUCKY to have him on TEAM CEF and I highly recommend his work and dedication.
 THANK YOU NICHOLAS!